Songwriting Interview with Ian Sherwood

 Ian, what can you tell me about your songwriting sprint?

-First start with the following songwriting assumptions…
+Start with the following songwriting assumptions…

 - Write what you know about